DICE-UNC/jargon/README.md

 ####  apparent new resource oriented error messages #105

-Added new exceptions in iRODS 4.1, especially for resource hierarchies, and did some organization of the excepton tree by introducing new superclasses.
+Added new exceptions in iRODS 4.1, especially for resource hierarchies, and did some organization of the exception tree by introducing new super-classes.

 ####  resource avu queries failing #104